Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 Taxation

-Issues related to taxation are described in Note 14, ‘Taxation’ in the Annual Report 2021.
+The charge of £756 million represented an effective tax rate on Total results of 12.5% (2022: 12.6%) and reflected the different tax effects of the various Adjusting items.
+Tax on Adjusted profit amounted to £1,257 million and represented an effective Adjusted tax rate of 15.5% (2022: 15.5%).
+Issues related to taxation are described in Note 14, ‘Taxation’ to the financial statements.
 The Group continues to believe it has made adequate provision for the liabilities likely to arise from periods which are open and not yet agreed by tax authorities.
 The ultimate liability for such matters may vary from the amounts provided and is dependent upon the outcome of agreements with relevant tax authorities.

 Principal risks and uncertainties (extract)